Improving the spin-down limits of the continuous gravitational waves emitted from rotating triaxial pulsars: Improving the values of real pulsars: Correcting for dynamical effects in frequency derivatives

+Finally, after ignoring the cases without distance measurements, with negative $\dot{P}_{\rm s,int}$ values, without proper motion measurements, and those in globular clusters, we are left with 139 pulsars.
+Table \ref{tb:horiall} contains the parameters for all these 139 pulsars.
+For five of these pulsars (indicated by superscript $\epsilon$), \citet{aa21} did not correct for dynamical effects.
+For 93 of the 139 pulsars, there is an increase in the $\dot{f}_{\rm s,int}$ values, implying an increase in $h_{0}^{\rm sd}$ values when we compare the values calculated by us with those reported by \citet{aa21}.
+There are two pulsars (PSRs J2222-0137 and J1400-1431) for which the percentage increase in $h_{0}^{\rm sd}$ values is greater than $100\%$.
+For three pulsars (PSRs J2322-2650, J1709+2313, and J2010-1323), the percentage increase in $h_{0}^{\rm sd}$ values is between $20\%$ and $100\%$.
+The first three rows of table \ref{tb:horiall} show the pulsars for which \citet{aa21} got a negative $\dot{P}_{\rm s,int}$ value and did not calculate $h_{0}^{\rm sd}$, whereas we got a positive $\dot{P}_{\rm s,int}$ value and calculated $h_{0}^{\rm sd}$.

-It should also be noted that \citet{aa21} do not take into account errors in their estimation of the spin-down limits.
-We also don't provide error estimates as the Milky Way potential model that we use from galpy doesn't return errors in their potential and acceleration values.
-However, in future, once we have a Galactic potential model that returns error values, it won't be a difficult task to incorporate that into GalDynPsr.
+We note that \citet{aa21} do not take into account errors in their estimation of the spin-down limits.
+We also do not provide error estimates as the Milky Way potential model that we use from galpy does not return errors in their potential and acceleration values.
+However, in the future, once we have a Galactic potential model that returns error values, it will not be a difficult task to incorporate that into GalDynPsr.